wasobi/free-CS-courses/README.md

 # Free Computer Science Courses
 I am a hoarder of information so once again, I figured I would put this here in case anyone was looking to get more tools under their belt.
 I have scoured high and low to find free and well organized course offerings for anyone who is interested in Computer Science, Software Engineering, or Data Science.
-I have listed courses that are for people who are looking to get their feet wet and some oh so special ones that would be great for a seasoned pro looking for a new challenge.
-DISCLAIMER: I have not taken many of the courses listed below (ha, I wish).
+I have listed courses that are for people who are looking to get their feet wet and some oh so special ones that would be great for a seasoned pro looking for a new challenge.\
+**DISCLAIMER**: I have not taken many of the courses listed below (ha, I wish).
 The goal is to put these on your radar.
 If you find a paid course that would suit you better, that's okay.
 Just doing my part to help others save their hard earned coin.
+\
+\
+\

-Under constructions folks!
+**Under constructions folks!
 I am currently re-organizing this.
 Check back shortly.
+\
 Sincerely,\
-_Management_
+_Management_**

 ## Algorithms
 [Approximation Algorithms](https://www.coursera.org/learn/approximation-algorithms?utm_medium=coursera&utm_source=looker&utm_campaign=coursematch)